Spliceosome: Composition

 Each spliceosome is composed of five small nuclear RNAs (snRNA) and a range of associated protein factors.
 When these small RNAs are combined with the protein factors, they make RNA-protein complexes called snRNPs (small nuclear ribonucleoproteins, pronounced "snurps").
 The snRNAs that make up the major spliceosome are named U1, U2, U4, U5, and U6, so-called because they are rich in uridine, and participate in several RNA-RNA and RNA-protein interactions.

 The assembly of the spliceosome occurs on each pre-mRNA (also known as heterogeneous nuclear RNA, hn-RNA) at each exon:intron junction.
 The pre-mRNA introns contains specific sequence elements that are recognized and utilized during spliceosome assembly.
 These include the 5' end splice site, the branch point sequence, the polypyrimidine tract, and the 3' end splice site.
 The spliceosome catalyzes the removal of introns, and the ligation of the flanking exons.

 Introns typically have a GU nucleotide sequence at the 5' end splice site, and an AG at the 3' end splice site.
 The 3' splice site can be further defined by a variable length of polypyrimidines, called the polypyrimidine tract (PPT), which serves the dual function of recruiting factors to the 3' splice site and possibly recruiting factors to the branch point sequence (BPS).
 The BPS contains the conserved adenosine required for the first step of splicing.

 Many proteins exhibit a zinc-binding motif, which underscores the importance of zinc in the splicing mechanism.
 The first molecular-resolution reconstruction of U4/U6.U5 triple small nuclear ribonucleoprotein (tri-snRNP) complex was reported in 2016.

 Figure 1.
 Above are electron microscopy fields of negatively stained yeast (Saccharomyces cerevisiae) tri-snRNPs.
 Below left is a schematic illustration of the interaction of tri-snRNP proteins with the U4/U6 snRNA duplex.
 Below right is a cartoon model of the yeast tri-snRNP with shaded areas corresponding to U5 (gray), U4/U6 (orange) and the linker region (yellow).

-Cryo-EM has been applied extensively by Shi et al. to elucidate the near-/atomic structure of spliceosome in both yeast and humans.
+Cryogenic electron microscopy (Cryo-EM) has been applied extensively by Shi et al. to elucidate the near-/atomic structure of spliceosome in both yeast and humans.
 The molecular framework of spliceosome at near-atomic-resolution demonstrates Spp42 component of U5 snRNP forms a central scaffold and anchors the catalytic center in yeast.
 The atomic structure of the human spliceosome illustrates the step II component Slu7 adopts an extended structure, poised for selection of the 3'-splice site.
 All five metals (assigned as Mg2+) in the yeast complex are preserved in the human complex.